WistantKode/wistantkode/README.md

 ### About Me

 > I'm *Wistant*, a self-taught developer and Software Engineering student driven by a passion for building secure, scalable systems and robust architectures.
-As a *TypeScript* enthusiast, I specialize in full-stack development with React and Next.js for the front-end, and Node.js or NestJS for high-performance back-end architectures.
+As a *TypeScript* enthusiast, I specialize in full-stack development with React and Next.js for the front-end,  Node.js and NestJS for high-performance back-end architectures.

 > I'm deeply immersed in DevOps culture—mastering CI/CD pipelines, Docker, and cloud technologies like AWS and Vercel—to deliver production-ready solutions.
 Confident in tackling complex challenges, I thrive on turning ideas into serious, enterprise-grade IT solutions that drive impact.
 I love the IT world.
 I love innovation.